Beauty9527/DeepCorr/README.md

 # RNNHC
-A hybrid error correction algorithm for long reads based on Recurrent Neural Network
+An efficient error correction method for TGS Long reads based on deep learning
 ## Environment requirements
 Make sure the server is installed Minimap2, Samtools, and Anaconda.
 The environment requirement: python3.6, Tensorflow-gpu 2.3